woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 To get around this tendency some other traditions have followed the via negative , the negative way, in referring to existence.
 They refer to it by indicating what it is not.

-Thus in the Upanishads there’s a famous passage which describes the existence as “not this, not that.”
+Thus in the Upanishads there’s a famous passage which <font color=red>describes the existence as “not this, not that.”</font>

 ```
 Upanishads 奥义书